LuccasTraumer/algorithms/stack/readme.md

 A basic concept to understand how works is think in a stack of books.
 If you get some books and put one by one, above of first and to remove you only can remove starting from thr top.
 That is the concept of Stack.

+Add in a Stack:

+Remove in a Stack:

+Size of a Stack:

+is Include in a Stack: